aurora-arg/pyebfgen/UserGuide.md

 outside the United States, or an APO location, select "DX" for the state.
 Once you have selected the state or territory, continue.
  - Applicants Tested:  So, this is a cell where you need to type in the number of people you had come to take a test.
-In essence, if you had 4 candidates to take a test and 3 doing administrative updates, you would only indicate that you had 4 people taking a test.
+In essence, if you had a total of 7 applicants at your session with 4 candidates to take a test and 3 doing administrative updates, you would only indicate that you had 4 people taking a test.
 Once you have typed in the numeric value, continue.
  - Applicants Passed:  This is a count of all the candidates that actually passed their exams during this session.
 Even if one or two failed their first attempt and passed a second exam, you still count that as a candidate